DNM1008/Computer-Vision/readme.md

 means that the source models have to be smaller, thus potentially compromising on accuracy.

+Currently, YOLO 11 and 8 from Ultralytics are being looked at.
+Specifically, m models and lower.

 ### Current state

 There are already 4 models.
 Yet, due to the limited amount of data, they might be retrained once new data is available.

 They have not also been properly tested.

+Testing out on YOLO11.
+So far the models is not that practical due to inaccurate results training on sample videos.

 ### Future plans